3rd Battalion, Royal Canadian Regiment: Kandahar

 In 2010, O Company was deployed to Khandahar as a mechanized rifle company in support of the 1 RCR Battle Group as a part of Task Force 1-10.
 Having completed extensive training in Fort Irwin, California, and CFB Petawawa, O Company was ready to fight in counter-insurgency-style combat.
 While deployed in theatre, O Company's three mechanized rifle platoons were individually deployed to various combat outposts in Panjwayi District, where they were in a state of continuous combat over the summer of 2010.
 All three platoons were proactively engaged in counter-insurgency operations.
 Over the course of the deployment, one platoon, who were located along 'Route Nightmare', suffered a high number of casualties from IED and ambush attacks.
-Despite 2010's fighting season being the deadliest on record, O Company suffered few combat deaths.
+Despite 2010's fighting season being the deadliest on record, O Company suffered no combat deaths.
 No members of O Company were awarded medals for valour or for bravery.